 - I almost always have a sketchbook with me and a 01 Sakura Pigma Micron Pen.

 - I can't locate every country on a map.

 - I operate a small angel fund with terrible returns.

-- I break about 30 traffic laws on a cruiser, onewheel, bicycle, or electric skateboard every single day.
+- I break about 30 traffic laws on a skateboard or bicycle every single day.

-- I added this page because so many people complained that my site was just my resume.
+- I added this page because many people complained that my site was just my resume.

 I dream of

 - Enabling a brighter future for everyone, regardless of political or socioeconomic status.